Vacation rentals in Monterey

 On the city’s protected beaches, you can watch sea otters, sea lions, dolphins, and seals in their natural habitat.
 Just down the highway, the stunning Point Lobos State Natural Reserve offers incredible views of kelp forests, unusual rock formations, and forest and marine life.

-Top things to do in Monterey
+What are the top things to do in Monterey?

 Monterey Bay Coastal Recreation Trail